Table of contents

 What are production dashboards?
 It is the easiest to explain when you imagine them as large-sized separate boards with tasks placed on the wall in different departments of your company.
 However, as we are in the XXI century, it is more likely for the boards to be in the electronic version, and they would instead display machines.

-Furthermore, automation and online data processing ensure that particular production orders visible on the production schedule contain information about the progress and the stage the given product is at; communication is constantly improving and gets better and better, even though everything is divided into different production schedules.
+Furthermore, automation and online data processing ensure that particular production orders visible on the production schedule contain information about the progress and the stage the given product is at.
+That way, communication is constantly improving and gets better and better, even though everything is divided into different production schedules.

-CNC machining companies:
+CNC machining companies

-- dashboard: construction office
+- Dashboard: construction office

-- different technologists preparing documentation and programs
+- Different technologists preparing documentation and programs

-- dashboard: CNC machines
+- Dashboard: CNC machines

 - machine FAAC 300mm